doubret/terraform-provider-xiiot/readme.md

 1. Install terraform as explained [here](https://learn.hashicorp.com/terraform/getting-started/install)
 2. Build the provider from sources and copy it in the terraform plugins folder.

-2.1.
-On windows :
+  2. On windows :
-* Create folder `%APPDATA%/terraform.d/plugins/` if it doesn't exist yet.
+    - Create folder `%APPDATA%/terraform.d/plugins/` if it doesn't exist yet.
-* Copy `terraform-provider-xiiot.exe` in the `%APPDATA%/terraform.d/plugins/` folder.
+    - Copy `terraform-provider-xiiot.exe` in the `%APPDATA%/terraform.d/plugins/` folder.
+      - Alternatively, you can simply run `plugin.bat` from this repository.

-2.2.
-On linux :
+  2. On linux :
-* TODO
+    - TODO
 3. Configure credentials as explained in the [configuration example](sample/provider.tf)
 4. Run `terraform init` once, then use terraform as usual (`terraform plan`, `terraform apply`, etc...)